 When depression or anxiety affects a work colleague, a friend, a friend’s family member or someone dear to your heart, it becomes surreal.
 Somehow, one begins to truly understand the kind of battle these individuals have to fight everyday.

 May I share some stories of people I personally know who experienced these feelings or condition.
-I realized that each story is individualized and as such, each person coped differently.
+Each story is individualized and as such, each person coped differently.
 I write these to help raise awareness.
 That’s all.

 The Gamer’s Story:

 “Did you know that I may have had depression?
 A few years ago, I left home due to a family misunderstanding.
-It was then that I started to be overwhelmed with feelings of being useless and that I was a ‘good-for-nothing’ person.
+It was then that I started to be overwhelmed with feelings of being useless and that I was a ‘good-for-nothing’ human being.
 There were times when I found it difficult to get out of bed and do just about anything.
 Everyone thought I was just being lazy.
 I was hesitant to talk about what I was going through.
-I assumed it would be dismissed as “just one of those days”.
+I assumed that it would be dismissed as “just one of those days.”

 It became worse when I was often left on my own in the house.

 It hit me.
 I was all alone.
 Loneliness got real.

 Thoughts on ending my life?
 They did cross my mind.
 But I could not bring myself to hurt my loved ones.
 Not that way.
 I could not let them suffer picking up the pieces and live with unresolved guilt forever.